 The ENMU Department of Public Safety (ENMU DPS) has prepared the following links as a public service to you.
 We have compiled some suggestions to prevent you from becoming a victim of a crime.

 - If you are a victim of a crime

 - Alcohol Awareness tips

 - Sexual Assault Facts and Myths

-If you are the victim of a crime while at ENMU, report it immediately to the ENMU Police Department.
+When you are an ENMU student, if you are the victim of a crime while at ENMU, report it immediately to the ENMU DPS.
 In case of emergency, call 911.
 For non-emergencies, call 575.562.2392.

 When you call: